suarezgenaro/seda/docs/overview.rst

 Overview
 ========

-:math:`\texttt{SEDA}` (Spectral Energy Distribution Analyzer) is an open-source Python package for forward modeling analysis of brown dwarfs, directly imaged exoplanets, and low-mass stars.
+:math:`\texttt{SEDA}` (Spectral Energy Distribution Analyzer) is an open-source Python package for forward modeling and empirical analysis of spectral energy distributions for brown dwarfs, directly imaged exoplanets, and low-mass stars.

 .. _seda_overview: